gbabichev/Twinalyzer/README.md

 - Adjustable similarity threshold slider 🎚️
 - Apple Vision embeddings for deep similarity 🔬
 - Dock badge & progress feedback 🧮
-- Optional notifications for long runs 🔔
+- Notifications for long runs 🔔
-- Modern Swift Concurrency throughout 🧵
 - Scan folders recursively and group near‑duplicates 📁
 - Understands common formats (HEIC/JPG/PNG/WEBP) 🖼️
 - QuickLook Support!
 Click a preview image to open in native macOS QuickLook.

-## 🧠 How it works (in plain English)
+## 🧠 How it works

-1. **Walk the folders** you choose and gather images.
-2. **Select Compute** for each run: a quick **Basic Scan** (good for exact matches) and a rich **Advanced Scan** (uses AI Vision to detect poses, structure, etc).
-3. **Compare images** using a unified, normalized similarity score (0–1).
-4. **Cluster items** into groups of exact duplicates and near‑duplicates.
-5. **Preview & act**—open the original in Finder, inspect pixel‑level differences, or bulk‑decide which to keep.
-Click images to open in QuickLook!

-## 🔍 Troubleshooting & Notes

-- **False positives/negatives** → adjust the similarity slider.
-For highly edited variants, use a slightly **lower** threshold.
-- **RAM** → If you're analyzing large data sets, make sure you have the RAM to handle it.
-It can easily use over 2GB of RAM.
+- Select a folder (or folders) of images.
+- Select Settings and choose your scan settings.
+- Click Scan and wait for it to process.
+- Similar items will show up with a similarity percentage & any potential cross-folder dupes.
+- Walk the similarity table.
+Move down the table with arrow keys.
+Press space to preview the images in QuickLook.
+- Press "z" to select a Reference image for deletion and press "x" for a Match image.
+- Delete matches!
+Scan again for more.

 ## 🖥️ Install & Minimum Requirements